female musician portrait microphone

 About Vie Chimère

-Promoting and supporting the uniquely talented award-winning indie pop music artist, artivist, poet, writer/vlogger and budding style icon Vie Chimère.
-Her eclectic, melodic and catchy homegrown pop music spans retro (particularly 80s\/90s) synthpop, anti-folk, EDM, rock, folk, a little R&B\/blues, and hints of musical theatre, country and worldbeat.
+Promoting and supporting the uniquely talented, award-winning indie pop music artivist, poet, writer/vlogger and budding style icon in her own way, Vie Chimère.
+Her eclectic, melodic and catchy homegrown pop music spans retro (particularly 80s\/90s) synthpop, EDM, anti-folk, rock, a little R&B, and at times little hints of musical theatre, jazz, country/folk and worldbeat (depending on the song.)
 Vie's original debut release Dreamer Queen: Not Under the Machine was the 2024 recipient of the rampage music awards' Best Pop Album - by vote!

-(photograph of Vie with her award below)
+(photograph of Vie with her award above!)

-Rosie Vie is open, unapologetically authentic and strikingly beautiful inside and out.
-She believes education, awareness and being real are important, though she also enjoys presenting herself well, even flamboyantly.
-She enjoys expressing herself through her music, poetry, vlogs and posts, and through her creative, thrifted fashions and make-up art; She impishly prides herself on managing to be complimented on her attire wherever she goes even if it's just for a walk - with one of her big, carved wooden sticks - down the block for simple coffee, all the while on a very tight budget.
-Rosie Vie is an advocate for thrifting and freeclycling, believing it's better for the environment, pocketbook savings and humility too.
-Standing at just 5'1' and despising high heels (for good reason in her case) she's also an advocate for accepting one's natural height over enduring pain and discomfort - and refuses to wear heels - joking that if she ever does happen to get married again she will be doing so in off-white combat boots with gold laces.
+Rosie Vie enjoys expressing herself through her music, poetry, vlogs and posts, and through her creative, thrifted fashions and make-up art; She boldly prides herself on managing to be complimented on her thrifted/freecycled attire wherever she goes even if it's just for a walk - with one of her big, carved wooden sticks -down the block for simple coffee, all the while on a very tight budget.
+Rosie Vie is a passionate advocate for thrifting and freeclycling, believing it's better for the environment, pocketbook savings and humility too...she is not only unashamed but proud to broadcast whenever she may acquire a gorgeous piece of attire inexpensively or even for free.
+Vie has stated she would love to, one day, be present at a major event such as a music awards show, intentionally in a thrifted outfit in which has paid no more than 20.00 for - but is paradoxically fantastic - just so that she may get a kick out of publicly announcing as such.
+Standing at just 5'1' and despising high heels which she jokingly states she is 'allergic' to (for good reason in her case) she's also an advocate for accepting one's natural height over enduring pain and discomfort.
+She has joked that if she ever does happen to get married again she will be doing so in off-white combat boots with gold laces.
 Rather than buying additional make up tools, Rosie Vie opts to blend her own make up products together in various empty containers, in order to create new colours and looks; the dollar store or thrift stores being great resources for this, too.
-Rosie Vie has recently experimented with making her own hair products, and prides herself on the ability to cut her own signature 'femme mullet' (in which share states will be present throughout her life) as well as modify her own jewelry using thing leather rope and other odd and ends.
-You may even notice that Rosie Vie is not afraid to bare her flaws (or in her case genetic curses) to the extent that when she smiles, or sings, you will notice flashes of visible gold - something which was not as easy on the pocketbook as other things she does - but best for the sensitive Ehlers-Danlos gums and did cost her a modeling career she states she cares little about (if they won't let her be herself.)
+Being tired of seeing make up tutorial videos geared to folks able to afford designer products, she hopes to make her own for the crowd on a budget, in order to share hacks on how to avoid needing to buy additional make up tools as opposed to simply creating them.
+Rosie Vie has recently experimented with making her own hair products as well, and prides herself on the ability to cut her own signature 'femme mullet' (in which she vehemently states will be present throughout her life) herself, as well as modify her own jewelry using thing leather string and other odd and ends.

 Rosie Vie credits her autistic mind, as well as sensitivity and hyper-creativity, for her gifts when it comes to song lyrics, poetry, and applying rhythm and melody.
 She has been making up melodies and harmonies since childhood, though only seriously so since aged 15.

-Vie is a true survivor who has been through immense hardship, abuse and discrimination (childhood, school and systemic) and (TW) unfortunately due to late autism diagnosis as an attractive, naive young girl lacking safety skills - sexual assault.
-She has worked very hard to both self-advocate in order to assert her rights and need for access to certain mandatory services and (most particuarly) rare disease specific medical care, and she has also done a lot of work in order to heal and grow herself in character and in spirit.
-She uses music, writing, creative expression and advocacy, particularly in the form of education, awareness and encouraging others' to self-advocate.
-All the aforemention is Rosie Vie's 'driving force' ship in order to transform complex trauma, chronic pain and damage into purpose.
+Rosie Vie has worked very hard to both self-advocate in order to assert her rights and need for access to mandatory services required for her to live humanely, most particularly rare disease specific medical care, but also psychosocially, and she has also done a lot of work in order to heal from the trauma of the past - and to continue growing in character and in spirit, in spite of it all.
+She uses her music, writing, poetry, creative expression through thirfted style and advocacy, particularly in the form of education and awareness by way of calling out the wrong firmly and passionately (and sometimes with a darkly comedic flavor) but never violently or aggressively.... and encouraging others' to advocate for themselves, loved ones and for causes they too feel passionate about.
+All this is Vie's 'driving force' ship in order to transform complex trauma, chronic pain and damage into purpose.
 While social activism is close to her heart, she believes in compassionate assertion, positivity and looking to common unity over anger, resentment and community division.
+There is already too much divisive-ness going on in the world at this time, and Vie strives to not be a part of or become involved in that, preferring to ride on entirely her own wavelength, with her own lone-wolf brand of advocacy, as opposed to taking a specific 'side' politically.

 female singer concert stage